simison/simison.github.io/_posts/2016-08-23-whats-going-on-with-couchsurfing-verification.markdown

 </div>

 Twitter is full of people complaining, here are just some:
+Mentioned prices vary between 19$ and 75$ as CS is probably just A/B testing different sums to find optimal price point.

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr"><a href="https://twitter.com/Couchsurfing">@Couchsurfing</a> Question: why the fuck am I getting charged $60 to verify my account when this charge was never disclosed anywhere?</p>&mdash; Ed Geen Jetman (@GeneGetman) <a href="https://twitter.com/GeneGetman/status/898307334870532096">August 17, 2017</a></blockquote>